Pest control

 Rat Bait Boxes

-To help us treat rats we sometimes place bait boxes in communal areas.
-These are often filled with food that rats and vermin are attracted to, such as grains.
-However, they do sometimes contain rodenticides, which can be poisonous to humans and other animals.
+We put bait boxes in shared areas to deal with rats.
+These boxes have food that rats like such as grains.
+However, they sometimes contain rodenticides, that can be poisonous to humans and other animals.

 A rat bait box